How to Stop Apps from Running at Startup on Mac and Windows?

 How to Stop Apps from Running at Startup on Mac?

-The smooth functionality and performance speed reduce highly on a Mac system after logging in due to startup programs.
+The smooth functionality and performance speed are reduced significantly on a Mac system after logging in due to startup programs.
 We tried out the easy and slightly complex methods for stopping app functions on startup.
 Here are the common methods available.

 Method 1: Turn App Launch from System Preferences